maxcroasdale/maxcroasdale.github.io/content/posts/aug-2023/bathroom-remodel-1.md

 tags:
 series:

-toc: true
-related: true
-social_share: true
-newsletter: true
-disable_comments: false
+toc: false

 ---
 An entire week off with the aim of laying the groundwork for the bathroom remodel.
 I'm knocking out the airing cupboard which will increase the space to fit a bath as well as a walk-in shower.

 ![](/images/0196.jpeg)

+Esther joins in the destroyer thing!
 Let's see what state those tiles are in under the rubber...

 ![](/images/0193.jpeg)